Carmel High School (Carmel, New York): 21st century

-Pressure for expansion continued, not so much because of enrolment growth (the 1978 and 2008 graduating classes both numbered about 350) but the need to accommodate students and state mandates more comfortably.
-A $44 million bond issue including additions to all three elementary schools and to Carmel High (where a laboratory wing between the 1936 and 1980 wings was proposed) failed in December 2000.
+Pressure for expansion continued, not so much because of enrolment growth (the 1978 and 2008 graduating classes both numbered about 350 and with the classes in the 1980s between 350 and 375 with the graduating Class of 1983 (the largest class ever) with 450) but the need to accommodate students and state mandates more comfortably.
+A$44 million bond issue including additions to all three elementary schools and to Carmel High (where a laboratory wing between the 1936 and 1980 wings was proposed) failed in December 2000.
 In 2004, after turnover in board of education membership, a $16 million bond issue to add to the middle school and high school was passed, with the new additions promised in 2006.

-The middle school addition opened in January 2007 with future renovations planned, and the high school addition opened in the 2007-08 school year with future renovations planned.
+The middle school addition opened in January 2007 with future renovations planned, and the high school addition opened in the 2007–08 school year with future renovations planned.

 The new addition was located between the 1965 addition and Fair Street, with the Klock House being demolished to compensate for the lost parking space and special education being accommodated in the 1950 annex and main building.
 As had been the thrust of the defeated proposal, the main purpose of the new addition was to add a much needed science wing, new and upgraded library along with improving the overcrowded hallways due to poor architectural flow of the old complex.
 The most recent library was renovated as art classrooms, and the guidance office moved out of the 1936 gymnasium to make room for a planned student lounge instead of another help center with the old guidance offices becoming extra-curricular storage rooms (which have since been moved due to the creation of the Makerspace.

 In 2015, the extra-curricular storage rooms (which were the old guidance offices) were converted to a maker space.
 The maker space is a fabrication laboratory that serves as a location for students to design and prototype projects, in addition to serving as a classroom for college-level advanced technology education classes as well as video production classes.
 The maker space features a television studio, prototyping machines (CNC, 3-D printers, laser cutters, etc.), offices as well as a large main area where classes are held.
 The school also received a new turf football field and track in the same location as the previous ones.